mamute/react_on_rails/README.md

 Inside your Rails views, you can now use the `react_component` helper method provided by React on Rails.

 ### Client-Side Rendering vs. Server-Side Rendering
-In most cases, you should use the provided helper method to render the React component from your Rails views with `prerender: false` (default behavior).
-In some cases, such as when SEO is vital or many users will not have JavaScript enabled, you can pass the `--server-rendering` option to the generator to configure your application for server-side rendering.
+In most cases, you should use the `prerender: false` (default behavior) with the provided helper method to render the React component from your Rails views.
+In some cases, such as when SEO is vital or many users will not have JavaScript enabled, you can enable server-rendering by passing `prerender: true` to your helper, or you can simply change the default in `config/initializers/react_on_rails`.
 Your JavaScript can then be first rendered on the server and passed to the client as HTML.

+Note that **server-rendering requires globally exposing your components by setting them to `global`, not `window`** (as is the case with client-rendering).
+If using the generator, you can pass the `--server-rendering` option to configure your application for server-side rendering.

 In the following screenshot you can see the actual HTML rendered for a side-by-side comparison of a React component left as JavaScript for the client to render followed by the same component rendered on the server to HTML along with any console error messages generated: